vishalcargill/goodfork/docs/landing-restructure.plan.md

 ### 4. Navigation Updates
 - **Header**
   - Already simplified to Logo + Start personalization + Log in.
-  - When auth wiring lands, conditionally show “View menus” or “Admin”.
+  - When auth wiring lands, only surface “Admin” for operators—keep consumer CTAs limited to onboarding/login (no “View menus” button).
 - **Footer**
-  - Update links to include Menus and Recipes once routes ship.
-  - Add quick CTA repeating Start personalization.
+  - Strip navigation clutter; keep only logo left-aligned and a “Made with love ❤️ in Cargill” note on the right for a calm finish.

 ---